shunjilin/UdacityCarNDBehavioralCloning/writeup.md

 ​

 I had to tune the number of epochs in order to reduce underfitting and overfitting.
 I found that too low an epoch number results in underfitting the training set while too high an epoch number results in overfitting the training set.
 I finally settled on 10 epochs which gave low mean squared error losses on both the training and validation set.

+Here is the mean squared error for the training and validation set over the number of epochs:

+![alt text][image7]

 ​